bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 CNAME Notes

-* The target is a domain name which must have an A or AAAA record.
+* The target is a domain name that must have an A or AAAA record.
-* Cannot create a CNAME record for the top node of a DNS name space (Zone Apex).
+* Cannot create a CNAME record for the top node of a DNS namespace (Zone Apex).

 ### Route 53 - Hosted Zones